 Division Head: Seawater Air Conditioning (SWAC) Systems

 Mr. Jensen is the technical leader of Makai’s SWAC division.
 Under Mr. Jensen’s direction, Makai has become the de facto world leader in SWAC system engineering and design, with more deep water SWAC pipeline designs installed and operating than any other firm.
-Most recently, Mr. Jensen led the design and installation management planning of a 1.6 meter (63″) deep ocean cold water intake pipeline and 1.4 meter (54″) discharge pipeline for the Honolulu Seawater Air Conditioning project.
-These pipelines are scheduled for installation in 2013.
+Most recently, Mr. Jensen led the design and installation management planning of a 1.6 meter (63″) deep ocean cold water intake pipeline and 1.4 meter (54″) discharge pipeline for the Honolulu Seawater Air Conditioning project which is scheduled for installation in 2014.

 Other recent projects Makai has led under Mr. Jensen’s direction include: